stfc/dl_py2f-example/README.md

 # About

-This package contains a toy application which uses [`DL_PY2F`](https://github.com/stfc/dl_py2f) for the interoperability in both Python-to-Fortran and Fortran-to-Python ways.
+This package contains a toy application which demonstrates how to use [`DL_PY2F`](https://github.com/stfc/dl_py2f) for the interoperability in both Python-to-Fortran and Fortran-to-Python ways.
+The package is also a test bench for validating `DL_PY2F`.

 ## License